khalid2696/khalid2696.github.io/README.md

 # Khalid M Jaffar's Personal Website

 ## Overview
-This project is for hosting my personal website, showcasing my research, publications, teaching, and personal interests.
+This repository contains the source code for my personal website, which showcases my research, publications, teaching, projects, and interests.
+The site is designed to be easily adapted by others for their own academic or professional portfolios.

 ## Project Structure
-The repo is organized into the following directories and files:
+The repository is organized as follows:

-- **assets/**: Contains all static assets including CSS, images, and JavaScript files.
-  - **css/**: Stylesheets for the website.
+- **assets/**: Static assets for the website.
-    - `stylesheet.css`: Defines the layout, colors, fonts, and other visual aspects of the website.
+  - **css/**: Stylesheets (e.g., `stylesheet.css` for layout, colors, and fonts).
-  - **img/**: Images used throughout the website.
+  - **img/**: Images (profile pictures, favicons, etc.).
-    - `favicon-16x16.png`: Favicon displayed in the browser tab.
-    - `profile.png`: Main profile image.
-    - `profile-fun1.png`, `profile-fun2.png`, etc.: Alternate profile images for hover and click effects.
-  - **js/**: JavaScript files for interactive features.
+  - **js/**: JavaScript files for interactivity (e.g., image hover effects, theme toggling).
-    - `img_hover.js`: Handles hover and click effects for the profile image.
-    - `theme_toggle.js`: Manages light/dark mode toggle functionality.

-- **content/**: Contains markdown and HTML files for different sections of the website.
+- **content/**: Main content for the website.
-  - `about-me.md`: Content for the "About Me" section.
-  - `fun-stuff.md`: Content for the "Fun Stuff" section.
-  - **cv.pdf**: Khalid M Jaffar's CV.
-  - **research/**: Contains HTML files for research-related content.
-    - `journal-conferences.html`: Lists journal and conference publications.
-    - `workshops-posters.html`: Lists workshop papers and posters.
-  - **projects/**: Contains HTML files for project-related content.
+  - Markdown and HTML files for each section (about, research, projects, teaching, etc.).
+  - **research/**: Journal/conference publications and workshop/poster listings.
-    - `applied-projects.html`: Lists applied engineering projects with technical reports and documentation.
+  - **projects/**: Applied engineering projects and documentation.
-  - **teaching/**: Contains HTML files for teaching-related content.
-    - `teaching-experience.html`: Details teaching experience and courses taught.
+  - **teaching/**: Teaching experience and course details.
-  - **mirrors/**: Cached useful academic resources in PDF format.
+  - **mirrors/**: Useful academic resources (PDFs).
-  - **misc/**: Contains additional resources.
+  - **misc/**: Additional resources.

-- **index.html**: The main HTML file for the website, dynamically linking to the content and templates.
+- **index.html**: The main landing page, linking to all content sections.

-- **README.md**: Documentation for the project, explaining its structure and usage.
+- **README.md**: This documentation file.

-## Usage
+## Usage & Customization
-To run the website, open `index.html` in a web browser.
-You can modify the content in the markdown or HTML files located in the `content/` directory to update the website's sections.
-The styles can be adjusted in `assets/css/stylesheet.css`, and any JavaScript functionality can be modified in `assets/js/`.
+1. **Preview Locally:**
+   Open `index.html` in your browser to view the website.

+2. **Customize Content:**
+   Edit or replace markdown/HTML files in the `content/` directory to personalize sections such as About, Research, Projects, and Teaching.

+3. **Change Appearance:**
+   Modify `assets/css/stylesheet.css` to update colors, fonts, and layout.

+4. **Add Interactivity:**
+   Enhance or change interactive features by editing files in `assets/js/`.

+5. **Add New Sections:**
+   Create new markdown or HTML files in `content/` and link them from `index.html` as needed.

 ## Features
-- **Dynamic Content Rendering**: Markdown files are dynamically converted to HTML using Showdown.js.
+- **Markdown Support:** Content is rendered dynamically from markdown using Showdown.js.
-- **Light/Dark Mode Toggle**: A toggle button allows users to switch between light and dark themes.
+- **Light/Dark Mode:** Toggle between light and dark themes.
-- **Interactive Profile Image**: The profile image changes on hover and click, with alternate images and GIFs.
+- **Interactive Profile Image:** Profile image changes on hover/click.
-- **Responsive Design**: The website is mobile-friendly and adapts to different screen sizes.
+- **Responsive Design:** Mobile-friendly and adapts to all screen sizes.

-## Future Updates
-This project is designed to be easily modifiable.
-You can:
-- Add new sections by creating new markdown or HTML files in the `content/` directory.
-- Enhance the website's appearance by updating `stylesheet.css`.
-- Add new interactive features by modifying or adding JavaScript files in `assets/js/`.
+## Adapting This Website
+This template is open-source and intended for reuse!
+If you adapt or build upon this website, please consider crediting the original format as follows (for example, in your site footer):

+> Website format adapted from [Khalid M Jaffar](https://khalid2696.github.io/)

+Your acknowledgment would be very much appreciated!

 ## License
-This project is open-source and can be modified or redistributed under the terms of the MIT License.
+This project is licensed under the MIT License.
+You are free to use, modify, and redistribute it.

 ## Credits
-If you find this codebase useful and use it for designing your own website, consider giving credit as "Website format adapted from [Khalid M Jaffar](https://khalid2696.github.io/)" in your homepage footer.
-Would mean a lot to me :)
+If you find this template helpful, a mention or link back would mean a lot!